cojurongbe333/Bitcoin-ChainPulseAI-Forecasting-and-Anomaly-Detection/README.md

 - Transformer model (tuned)
 - Streamlit frontend with Docker deployment
 - Anomaly detection and precision/recall evaluation with labeled data
+- Post-forecast anomaly classification using XGBoost with CV evaluation

 ---